Stakeholder Report: December 2024

 PCWG | RARTF | RTWG | SAWG | TOSPTF | TWG

 On July 31, FERC issued a deficiency letter to SPP regarding the initial Markets+ tariff filing, requesting more information related to the Markets+ transmission construct.
-SPP is working on a response and plans to reply quickly, well within the 60-day period requested by FERC.
-SPP had accounted for an extended review by FERC in its project plans, so no impact on the Markets+ timeline is expected.
+SPP filed its response on Sept.
+20, well within the FERC-requested Sept.
+30 response deadline.
+SPP anticipates a response in January 2025.

-The MPEC will next meet Nov.
-12 in Portland, Oregon.
+The MPEC will next meet Jan.
+21 in Phoenix, Arizona.

 IMIP | MPEC | MDWG | MSWG | MTWG | MORWG